 Human Resource Development

-One of the basic policies of the JCU Group's Medium-Term Corporate Plan is “Creating a Management Foundation with Emphasis on ESG”,and one of its top priorities is human resource development.
-The growth of each and every employee is essential to our goal of becoming a "global company that continues to grow sustainably.
+One of the basic policies of the JCU Group’s Medium-Term Corporate Plan is to “build a corporate foundation from an ESG perspective,” and one of its top priorities is human res o u rce develo p m e nt .
+Th e grow t h of ea ch and every employee is essential to our goal of becoming a “global company that continues to grow sustainably.
 To this end, we are focused on enhancing our human resource development programs.

 Furthermore, JCU offers the following training programs to help employees grow in ways that are consistent with the globalization of our organization.